Nicholas-Chew/WMI-Security/Logs/25092017/CIMvsWMI.md

 The other major CIM-related advance was the introduction of CDXML, which enables a CIM class to be wrapped in some simple XML and published as a PowerShell module.
 This is how over 60% of the cmdlets in Windows 8 and later are produced.

+The big difference between the WMI cmdlets and the CIM cmdlets is that the CIM cmdlets use WSMAN (WinRM) to connect to remote machines.

+**Only Studied the difference between CIM and WMI.
+Didn't look into differences in cmdlet**